25 DIY Herbal Valentine’s Gifts for Those Short on Time

 5. Invigorating and moisturizing peppermint foot massage

 Winter dryness can exacerbate dry skin.
 A kind touch for brutally sore feet can be all the kindness a person needs.
-This lotion bar for those sore feet, will invigorate, refresh, and help with fungal issues.
+This lotion bar for those sore feet will invigorate, refresh, and help with fungal issues.
 This is perfect to followup after a 20 minutes soak in the bath.

 Be sure the feet are thoroughly dry, even between the toes.
-Apply the moisturizer, being sure to get into the cracks in the heel, and inbetween the toes.
-This is too stimulating to use for a whole body massage bar, but it’s cooling and soothing for those achy feet.
+Apply the moisturizer, being sure to get into the cracks in the heel, and in-between the toes.
+This is too stimulating to use for a whole-body massage bar, but it’s cooling and soothing for those achy feet.

 This makes a hard lotion bar.
 Get the recipe here.

-Other DiY Gifts for Loving Kindness!
+And 20 More DIY Herbal Gifts for Loving Kindness!